$ sudo ./learn_linux --hands-on

 We keep the group small, with a teaching assistant for support.
 This ensures every student gets individual attention when things go wrong (and in Linux, things will go wrong — that's part of the learning).

-What if my child already knows some coding? +
+What if I already know some coding? +

-My child already has a laptop — should I still choose the Full Package? +
+I already have a laptop — should I still choose the Full Package? +

-Many parents do.
-The Full Package gives your child a dedicated Linux machine they can experiment with freely — break things, reinstall, tinker — without any risk to the family laptop.
-It also means they can keep practicing at home without you worrying about your files or settings being affected.
+Many students do.
+The Full Package gives you a dedicated Linux machine you can experiment with freely — break things, reinstall, tinker — without any risk to your main laptop.
+It also means you can keep practicing at home without worrying about your files or settings being affected.

 What laptop specs are needed for BYOL? +